mrezende/mrezende.github.io/index.md

 ## Research interests

-I'm interested in how a machine learns and how we could apply those knowledge in our daily basis.
-Currently, I'm working on an analysis and evaluation of deep learning techniques applied to code retrieval.
+I'm interested in machine learning, neural networks and how we could apply those knowledge in our daily basis.

 ## Publications